GNOME/librsvg/README.md

 languages other than C.  Please see your language binding's documentation for information on how to load the `Rsvg` namespace.

+**Security:** For a list of releases with security issues, instructions on reporting security-related bugs, and the security considerations for librsvg's dependencies, see the [Security chapter][security] in the development guide.

 [c-docs]: https://gnome.pages.gitlab.gnome.org/librsvg/Rsvg-2.0/index.html
 [rust-docs]: https://gnome.pages.gitlab.gnome.org/librsvg/doc/librsvg/index.html